 As much as it sounds like a very simple recipe to make yourself, if you don’t get the seasoning right, you won’t reach the perfection of this Egyptian delicacy.
 In many cases, the sandwich is served quite spicy, especially the Alexandrian version, it is never spared of good hot taste.
 Tahini sauce makes a special appearance on the side, where you can splash your sandwich with some extra flavour.

-Alexandria seems to have the most significant spin on the Egyptian sandwiches, adding special flavours and lots of hot spices.
-Alexandrian soujouk makes it to the top of the list of the must-try Egyptian sandwiches that would be a shame to miss.
+Alexandria seems to have the most significant spin on Egyptian sandwiches, adding special flavours and lots of hot spices.
+Alexandrian Soujouk makes it to the top of the list of must-try Egyptian sandwiches that would be a shame to miss.
 Well, this is not just your ordinary sausage sandwich, it is one with special flavours and unique additions.

 In a frying pan, sausages are cooked with big chunks of green pepper.
 It is better that you don’t add too much oil as the sausage is already filled with lots of trans fat.
-A couple of tomatoes are tossed into a blender with some spices and herbs, blended until they reach that thick paste texture.
-The tomato sauce resembles what is known as the Italian marinara sauce and it’s added to the sausages.
+A couple of tomatoes are tossed into a blender with some spices and herbs and blended until they reach that thick paste texture.
+The tomato sauce resembles what is known as the Italian marinara sauce, and it’s added to the sausages.

-The sandwiches are deemed quite small, for they are served in small white bread where you may find yourself needing more than just one.
-However, Egyptians are known to be heavy eaters and no one can blame them for all the irresistible foods they have.
+The sandwiches are deemed quite small, for they are served in small white bread, where you may find yourself needing more than just one.
+However, Egyptians are known to be heavy eaters, and no one can blame them for all the irresistible foods they consume.

 It seems that Alexandria is the city where most of the traditional Egyptian sandwiches originated, hence the name, and this one is no exception.
 The kebda sandwich is one that goes by that name, referring to being high in spices, pretty much like the rest of its fellow sandwiches.